-- Plug a mono audio patch cable from the main audio out 3 to your external amplification system.
-Set the gain level low initially, to avoid any audio pops when MOTAS - 6 is switched on.
-Alternatively monitor on headphones ^A. - 4.
+- Plug a mono audio patch cable from the main audio out is to your external amplification system.
+Set the gain level low initially, to avoid any audio pops when MOTAS 6 is switched on.
+Alternatively monitor on headphones A. - 4.
 Plug in the 12V DC power supply into connection 🕒. - 5.
 Turn on MOTAS-6 using the power button ().
 The display will show the start-up image.

-Press (In Interim (in the group) and then the right arrow button (Interim Interim Interiment).
-The display will change and show MIDI diagnosics monitoring information for the incoming MIDI data if everything is working correctly.
+6. Press Image (in the 3 group) and then the right arrow button Image and show MIDI diagnosics monitoring information for the incoming MIDI data if everything is working correctly.
 If you don't see this check your connections and external settings.
 For more information on the MIDI monitoring see chapter 16.

-7. Press (button in the g group). and then use the rotary encoder O to scroll through the available presets sounds (in bank 0).
-As each preset is selected the settings are loaded in and you should be able to hear audio as you play.
+7. Press (button in the g group). and then use the rotary encoder O to scroll through the available patches (in bank 0).
+As each patch is selected the settings are loaded in and you should be able to hear audio as you play.
 For more information on loading sounds see chapter 12.
 Adjust the volume level control 3 to a suitable listening level.